piloMeans/net-optimize/README.md

 # How to build

 ## sriov
+This driver code needs to be built together with linux source code.
-- Attention, this code only tested in `linux 4.19.0`.
+- [Attention!]
+This code is only tested in `linux 4.19.0`.
-- First, download the linux kernel src code.
+- First, download[](https://www.kernel.org/) the linux kernel sourc code.
 If you use the default kernel, you can also use the `/usr/src` things.
-- Second, replace the driver code.
+- Second, replace the driver code in the corresponding kernel source code directory: `drivers/net/ethernet/intel/ixgbevf/`
 - Third, run `make oldconfig` and `make prepare` to do some preparing work.
+[Optional, or when if something goes wrong]
-- Forth, run `make SUBDIRS=/path/to/driver` to build the target module
+- Forth, to only build the target module (not the whole kernel), run `make SUBDIRS=/path/to/driver` under kernel src code root directory.

 ## the rest

-they are all just linux kernel module.
+They can be built under this project's directory, and not needed to build with kernel code.
+Just run `make`.

+# How to use the module

 #### TroubleShooting